USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Conclusion

-The research was supported by the National Nature Science Foundation of China under Grant No. 62206085, supported by the Innovation Capacity Improvement Plan Project of Hebei Province under 22567603H, and supported by the Interdisciplinary Postgraduate Training Program of Hebei University of Technology under HEBUT-Y-XKJC-2022101.
+\bmhead{Acknowledgements} The research was supported by the National Natural Science Foundation of China under Grant No. 62206085, supported by the Innovation Capacity Improvement Plan Project of Hebei Province under 22567603H, and supported by the Interdisciplinary Postgraduate Training Program of Hebei University of Technology under HEBUT-Y-XKJC-2022101.